We don’t just get sick and die quickly anymore.

 The final meeting brings family into the conversation, so your Game Plan is shared and understood by those who may one day support you.

-At the heart of her work is a belief that the right conversations can profoundly improve how we live and how we navigate the later years with clarity and confidence.
+At the heart of her work is a simple belief: when the right conversations happen early, families navigate the years ahead with greater clarity, steadiness, and trust.

 If you are beginning to think about the years ahead and sense something still feels unfinished, a conversation can be a helpful place to begin.